-These pashmina scarves are worn in conventional ways by women even today.
+The pashmina shawl is worn in conventional ways by women even today.
 They can be simply wrapped either leaving them free at their ends or having the ends knotted.
 They can also be used to wrap the babies.

-The traditional way of wearing pashmina scarves is getting revived by many fashionistas and well-known people.
-This traditional way of wrapping the pashmina scarves is widely accepted by many people who love to wear regular and usual outfits.
+The traditional way of wearing a cashmere scarf is getting revived by many fashionistas and well-known people.
+This traditional way of wrapping the pashmina wrap is widely accepted by many people who love to wear regular and usual outfits.

-The traditional pashmina scarves are the special scarves made of distinctive wool that is obtained from a goat which exists in the high mountainous region of Kashmir.
+The traditional pashmina scarf the special scarf made of distinctive wool that is obtained from a goat which exists in the high mountainous region of Kashmir.
 The wool is very close to the goat’s skin and six times better than the human hair.
 These pashmina scarves are strictly hand spun because the goat’s hair is so thin and cannot be processed through machines.